nychealth/EH-dataportal/content/about/advanced-tools/index.md

 ![](vega-lite-menu.png)

 **Open in Vega Editor** will open a new tab with the visualizations specification loaded in the Vega Editor, an online widget that lets you modify and run visualizations in Vega-Lite.
 This lets you edit a version of the visualization's code, revise it, preview it, ensure that you have working code which you can then embed in your own website using the `vegaEmbed` function.
-[For details about how to embed Vega-Lite visualizations into another webpage, see Vega-Lite documentation](https://vega.github.io/vega-lite).
+[For details about how to embed Vega-Lite visualizations into another webpage, see the Vega-Lite documentation](https://vega.github.io/vega-lite).

 ![](vega-lite-editor.png)